ryanwang520/api-docs/source/includes/_integrations.md

 `POST https://api.arcsite.com/v1/i360/connected_product/<arcsite_product_id>`

 <aside class='notice'>
-<code>connected_product_id</code> If a product has not been connected to an I360 Product in ArcSite, it will return a 400 error.
+If a product has not been connected to an I360 Product in ArcSite, it will return a 400 error.
 </aside>

 ### Webhooks for I360

 ### Proposal Exported in App

-The `proposal.exported.app.i360` webhook is triggered when a project associated with an I360 appointment is exported in the ArcSite app, and the user does not mark the project as sold within the app.
+This webhook is triggered when a project associated with an I360 appointment is exported in the ArcSite app, and the user does not mark the project as sold within the app.

 This webhook is specifically triggered under the following conditions: